- Date:

 The Fair Jobs Code Unit within the Department of Jobs, Precincts and Regions:

-• issues and maintains Code procedures under direction from the Minister for Industry Support and Recovery
+- issues and maintains code procedures under direction from the Minister for Jobs and Industry

 Compliance